Exercise for Metabolic Disorders

 The trial requires that you stop taking any drugs known to affect energy metabolism or body weight, such as orlistat or ephedrine.
 If you are on blood thinners or anti-platelet medications, you must be able to safely stop them for testing procedures.

-Is exercise generally safe for people with metabolic disorders?
+What prior data suggests that exercise is safe for metabolic disorders?

 Who Is on the Research Team?